Little Brother (group): Early career and The Listening album

 They continued to work the local, Raleigh Durham–area scene and were eventually signed by independent record label ABB Records.
 In 2002, they released the cult hit 7" single "Atari 2600", with lyrics centering on video games.

 In 2003, the group released their first full-length studio album, The Listening to critical acclaim.
 National recognition for the group, and particularly 9th Wonder, came when Jay-Z tapped 9th Wonder for the song "Threat", from his eighth studio album The Black Album.

 Following the release of The Listening, Little Brother opened for Oakland-based alternative hip-hop collective Hieroglyphics on the latter's Full Circle national tour.

 On June 21, 2005, Little Brother released The Chittlin' Circuit 1.5, their first commercially distributed "mixtape".
-It featured the song "I See Now", by Consequence featuring Kanye West, which had originally appeared on the album Take 'em To The Cleaners.
+It featured the song "I See Now", by Consequence featuring Kanye West, which had originally appeared on the mixtape Take 'Em To The Cleaners.

 The Minstrel Show album

 Little Brother's second album, The Minstrel Show, released in September 2005, saw increased success for the group due to their raised popularity and praise for the album from critics.
 The album's theme compared present day rap music and the music industry to the minstrel shows of the late 19th century.
 A music video for the single, "Lovin' It" featuring Joe Scudda, was directed by Joey Boukadakis.

 In 2005, Little Brother became embroiled in a short-lived feud, when Young Jeezy's protégé Slick Pulla challenged the group to a battle after hearing an interview in which Phonte voiced some disapproval concerning "drug rap" and Young Jeezy's "snowman mascot".
 Little Brother did not respond, and instead, Phonte called Slick Pulla and the pair resolved the misunderstanding.